zhangqianhui/CnnForAndroid/README.md

  Just download or git clone it and then open it by eclipse with opencv for java lib ,  use NDK to build it.
  Surely your libs docu have the opencv_java.so file or you must add this file(from Opencv-android docu).

-#How to use it to recognition face or other object?
+#How to use it to recognize face or other object?

 If want to recognition other object , you must learning Cnn and tiny-cnn , contructing optimal model and training it using enough object images to get the wb-file(weights and bias values).Finish , replace /assets/tinyfile/carlogo file with wb-file.